Modality specific U-Net variants for biomedical image segmentation: A survey: Analysis

 From the reviewed articles it is observed that some of the segmentation approaches utilize the local dataset (datasets that are not publicly accessible), which tend to limit their reusability and reachability.
-In order to develop a widely acceptable solution, we provide the summary of publicly available datasets for BIS (shown in Table~\ref{tab7}).
+In order to develop a widely acceptable solution, the summary of most widely utilized publicly available datasets for BIS is provided in Table~\ref{tab7}.
 These benchmark datasets aid the research community to validate the existing performance and propose further improvements.
 Among the reviewed articles, CT and MRI modalities cover a wide range of U-Net variants for biomedical image segmentation.
-Moreover, for PET scan and ultrasound imaging most of the proposed approaches are validated on the local dataset, where for X-rays the approaches aim to localize the target structure with the bounding boxes.
-Despite such variants, it is difficult to conduct an effective comparative analysis of the results because each approach is evaluated with different evaluation metrics such as accuracy, F1-score, Jaccard index, etc. However, among these metrics, the dice similarity coefficient is most widely utilized to quantize the segmentation performance.
+Moreover, for PET scan and ultrasound imaging most of the proposed approaches are validated on the local dataset, whereas for X-rays the approaches aim to localize the target structure with the bounding boxes.
+Despite such variants, it is difficult to conduct an effective comparative analysis of the results because each approach is evaluated with different evaluation metrics such as accuracy, F1-score, Jaccard index, etc. However, among these metrics, dice similarity coefficient is most widely utilized to quantize segmentation performance.

 Considering the present survey it is also observed that each modality requires a different approach to address the corresponding challenges.
 Though there are segmentation approaches that are validated on multiple modalities to form generic architectures like nn-UNet, U-Net++, MR-Unet, etc. but it is difficult to achieve optimal performance in all segmentation tasks.
-The main reason is due to the diverse variation in the features corresponding to the target structures involving lungs nodule, brain tumor, skin lesions, retina blood vessels, nuclei cells, etc. and hence require different mechanism (dense, residual, inception, attention, fusion, etc.) to integrate with U-Net model to effectively learn the complex target patterns.
+The main reason is due to the diverse variation in the features corresponding to the target structures involving lungs nodule, brain tumor, skin lesions, retina blood vessels, nuclei cells, etc. and hence require different mechanisms (dense, residual, inception, attention, fusion, etc.) to integrate with U-Net model to effectively learn the complex target patterns.
 Moreover, the presence of noise or artefacts in different modalities adds another factor to propose different segmentation methods.